evilsoft/evil-playground/README.md

 #### Test some code

-Testing is set up with mocha for the runner and the expect interface for chai as the assertion library.
+Testing is set up with tape.
 Specs live in the `test` directory and can be run in one of two ways, each with it's own command.

 ##### One shot